-Further attractions in Polokwane include a beautiful gold course, a real institution in the city.
+Further attractions in Polokwane include a beautiful golf course, a real institution in the city.
 It is older than the city itself and touted as one of the best courses in South Africa.
-It is also a social hub for Polokwane locals, so if you’re looking for an immersive travel experience, head down to the Polokwane Golf Club for a braai.
-For a slightly more educational venture, head to the Moletzi Bird Sanctuary which protects rare birds such as the Cape Vulture.
+It is also a social hub for Polokwane locals, so if you're looking for an immersive travel experience, head down to the Polokwane Golf Club for a braai.
+For a slightly more educational venture, head to the Moletzi Bird Sanctuary, which protects rare birds such as the Cape Vulture.

-Speaking of vultures, if you are a culture vulture, the Polokwane art gallery may satisfy you, and if you’re looking for something a little more traditional, take a visit to the Tropic of Capricorn monument.
+Speaking of vultures, if you are a culture vulture, the Polokwane Art Gallery may satisfy you, and if you're looking for something a little more traditional, take a visit to the Tropic of Capricorn monument.
 While there, take note of the surrounding koppies (little hills).
 They are sacred for many of the surrounding communities and are the location for many clan rituals.

 Furthermore, Polokwane is unique in South Africa for having inhabitants from over 3 different cultural groups.
 This up and coming South African city is truly a fascinating place because of it (and the aforementioned factors too of course).
 If you want to get a taste of the real South Africa, Polokwane is the place for you.
-Book accommodation in Polokwane today to secure the trip of a lifetime.

 Price Range comparison